 Where traditional eCommerce is a revolution, another revolution has occurred in the eCommerce sector, and that is dropshipping.
 For those new to dropshipping, taking a course like the Dropship Lifestyle, will be a great learning experience.

 Dropshipping is an order fulfillment process; you don’t need to keep any inventory; you can start dropshipping with little or no funds.
-You, however, will need to get your client base, a laptop, available internet, a website, and reputable suppliers.
+You’ll need to build your client base, acquire a laptop, ensure internet connectivity, create a website, and determine how to find dropshipping suppliers.
 It’s a branch of the eCommerce sector, and all your transactions are online.

 Once your customers place orders, you get the manufacturer, wholesaler, or even another retailer to fulfill the orders.
 You don’t come in direct contact with the products you are selling; the supplier is responsible for the labeling, packaging, and shipping.

 Just as your customers can order products from the comfort of their homes, you can also fulfill their orders from the comfort of your home.
 Dropshipping enables you to focus on your brand while the supplier focuses on sourcing, tracking, fulfillment, warehousing, and shipping.

 Dropshipping is a game-changer in the eCommerce industry, however, your relevance in the market depends on the quality of customer experience.
 One important factor in a quality customer experience is shipping time.

 What is the shipping time?

 In dropshipping, you can break shipping time into two categories.
 Because drop shippers don’t come into direct contact with the products customers purchase, the first aspect of fulfilling orders from customers depends on when the wholesaler receives the order, sources for the product, labels, and packages the product for onward delivery to the shipping agency.